-This document forms part of a legal requirement in relation to The Regulatory Reform (Fire Safety) Order 2005 and The Management of the Health and Safety at Work Regulation 1999.
+This document forms part of a legal requirement in relation to The Regulatory Reform (Fire Safety) Order 2005, which came into effect in 2006, and The Management of the Health and Safety at Work Regulation 1999.
 Where the premises is shared between more than one occupier every effort should be made to co-operate and co-ordinate with them, to ensure a consistent approach to implemented systems is adhered to.